-Regulation 53 ter
+Regulation 53 bis

 Mining Discharges

-1. A Contractor shall not ntroduce any Mining Discharge into the Marine Environment, except where such Mining Discharge is permitted in accordance with:
+1. A Contractor shall not introduce any Mining Discharge into the Marine Environment, except where such Mining Discharge is permitted in accordance with:

-(a) the assessment framework for Mining Discharges as set out in the applicable Standard;
+(a) the assessment framework for Mining Discharges as set out in the applicable Standard [and];

-(b) the Environmental Management and Monitoring Plan;

-(c) Alt.
-These Regulations.
+(b) the Plan of Work.] [] []

 2. Notwithstanding paragraph 1, a Contractor may make such Mining Discharge into the Marine Environment where it is necessary for the safety of the vessel or Installation or the safety of human life, provided that such Mining Discharge is conducted so as to prevent harm to human life and to the Marine Environment.

-4. A Contractor shall keep a register of mining discharges, to be updated immediately after any discharge event where possible, that shall be reported annually to the Authority under regulation 38, as part of the [Contractor’s] annual report that must be prepared throughout the operation.
+[Such Mining Discharge shall be considered an Incident] [3.
+A Contractor shall keep a register of Mining Discharges, to be updated [promptly ] after any discharge event [], that shall be reported annually to the Authority under regulation 38, as part of the Contractor’s annual report [].]]

 [4.
 Alt.
-The applicant or Contractor must continuously monitor its Mining Discharges and maintain a register that is reported to the Authority at least weekly in addition to the mandatory annual report pursuant to regulation 38.]
+The Applicant or Contractor must continuously monitor its Mining Discharges and maintain a register that is reported to the Authority at least weekly in addition to the mandatory annual report pursuant to regulation 38.]